hrachya-zakaryan/qudit-lc/README.md

 # qudit-lc

-A complete framework for calculating the Local Clifford (LC) entanglement classes for qutrit graph states up to 7 particles the necessary observables extraction and the corresponding data analysis.
+A complete framework for calculating the Local Clifford (LC) entanglement classes for qudit graph states, the necessary observables extraction, and the corresponding data analysis.

 ## Overview

-The goal of this work was the extraction of the entanglement classes using local complementation for systems with local dimension 3 (qutrits).
+The goal of this work was the extraction of the entanglement classes using local complementation.
 In principle, there are 3 steps.

 - **Orbit extraction:** For this step, we had to calculate the LC orbits and represent them as a graph called Orbit Graph (OG).
 - **Define Observables:** At this step, we defined a set of properties emerging from graph theory as well as from quantum theory.
 For example, the vertex number, the density of the graph, and the Schmidt Measure.